Corrector estimates and homogenization errors of unsteady flow ruled by Darcy's law: Introduction

+We denote by $u_\varepsilon$ and $p_\varepsilon$ the velocity and pressure of the fluid, respectively, while $f$ represents the density of forces acting on the fluid, where $u_\varepsilon$ and $f$ are vector-valued functions but $p_\varepsilon$ is a scalar.
+The fluid viscosity $\mu$ is a constant and we assume $\mu=1$ throughout the paper for simplicity.
+In terms of the scaling $\varepsilon^2$ of the viscosity in the equations $\eqref{pde1.1}$, it is not a simple change of variable as in the stationary case because the density in front of the inertial term has been scaled to 1.
+The present scaling in $\eqref{pde1.1}$ will precisely lead to a limit problem depending on time in a nonlocal manner (i.e., memory effects), which is the critical case shown in \cite{Sandrakov97}.

-As mentioned before, the limit behavior of the stated equation $\eqref{pde1.1}$ was pioneeringly investigated by J.-L. Lions \cite{Lions81} via a formal asymptotic expansion argument, which was proved to be governed by Darcy's law with memory.
-Then, under the geometry assumption $\eqref{RA}$\footnote{The smoothness assumption on $\partial\Omega_\varepsilon$ is not necessary for a qualitative homogenization theory.}, G. Allaire \cite{Allaire92} gave a rigorous proof by using the two-scale convergence method, while A. Mikeli\'c \cite{Mikelic94} developed a similar result independently.
-Also, G. Sandrakov\cite{Sandrakov97} studied the same type models by considering different scalings on viscosity, and N. Masmoudi \cite{Masmoudi02} initially derived a strict proof for homogenization of the compressible Navier-Stokes equations in a porous medium.
-As in the stationary case, the velocity $u_\varepsilon$ naturally owns a zero-extension, denoted by $\tilde{u}_\varepsilon$, while we set $\tilde{p}_{\varepsilon}$ to be the extension of $p_{\varepsilon}$ to $\Omega$ in the sense of $\eqref{eq1.1}$.
+The limit behavior of the equations $\eqref{pde1.1}$ was pioneeringly investigated by J.-L. Lions \cite{Lions81} through a formal asymptotic expansion argument, demonstrating that the effective equation is governed by Darcy's law with memory.
+Then, under the geometry assumption $\eqref{RA}$, G. Allaire \cite{Allaire92} gave a rigorous proof by using the two-scale convergence method, while A. Mikeli\'c \cite{Mikelic94} developed a similar result independently.
+Also, G. Sandrakov \cite{Sandrakov97} studied the same type models by considering different scalings on viscosity.